ines/course-starter-python/docs/index.md

 _It's important to attribute Naome Ross and Julia Silge's courses for this section as they are responsible for the code pasted below_

-### Introduction on Homepage

-_It's important to attribute Naome Ross and Julia Silge's courses for this section as they are responsible for the code pasted below_

 Unlike Ines's [Spacy Course](https://course.spacy.io/), you may want an introduction similar to what [Julia Silge](https://supervised-ml-course.netlify.com/) and [Naome Ross](https://noamross.github.io/gams-in-r-course/) did for their courses.

 They introduced their courses with a brief summary